iFR-OFC/Sequential-SOS-Nonlinear-Control/README.md

 # Sequential-SOS-Nonlinear-Control
 [![Identifier](https://img.shields.io/badge/doi-10.18419%2Fdarus--5677-d45815.svg)](https://doi.org/10.18419/darus-5677)

-This repository supplements the paper "Sequential Quadratic Sum-of-squares Programming for Nonlinear Control Systems" submitted to IEEE  Transactions on Control Systems Technology.
+This repository supplements the paper "On the Practical Implementation of a Filter Line Search Sequential Quadratic Programming Method for Nonconvex Sum-of-squares Problems" submitted to Mathematical Programming Computation.
 The preprint can be found on [arxiv](https://arxiv.org/abs/2602.02394).
 It contains the case studies for different analysis and control problems.

 ### Requirements and Setup
 The example package itself does not not need to be installed.
 Only a [stable version](https://github.com/ifr-acso/casos/releases/latest) of CaΣoS, [MOSEK](https://www.mosek.com/downloads/) v11.1 is needed and CasADi v3.6.7 are required.

   1. Download CasADi v3.6.x and add it to your Matlab path.
   2. Download and install MOSEK, and add the solver to the Matlab path.
+An acaddemic license can be obtained [here](https://www.mosek.com/products/academic-licenses/)
   3. Add the CaΣoS root folder (the one that contains the directory +casos) to your Matlab path.

 If installed correctly, you can excute the corresponding files as outlined below for reproduction.